Sumit-Ghalme/Digital-Literacy-Awareness/Task-5-CyberCrime/casestudy.md

 Case Study: Phishing Attack on a College Student

-A college student received an email that looked like it was sent from his bank.
-The email warned him that his account would be blocked unless he updated his details immediately.
-It included a link to a website that looked exactly like the official bank website.
+A college student got an email that looked like it was from his bank.
+The email said his account would be blocked if he didn't update his details away.
+It had a link, to a website that looked like the banks official website.

-Without verifying the authenticity, the student clicked on the link and entered his login credentials, including his password and OTP.
-Within a short time, a large amount of money was transferred from his account to unknown accounts.
+The student didn't check if it was real so he clicked the link.
+Entered his login details, including his password and one-time password.
+Then a lot of money was transferred from his account to accounts he didn't know about.

-After reporting the issue, the bank confirmed that it was a phishing attack, where cybercriminals create fake emails and websites to trick users into sharing sensitive information.
+The bank.
+Said it was a phishing attack.
+This is when cybercriminals make emails and websites to trick people into sharing private information.

-##Conclusion / Learning:
+Conclusion / Learning:

-Always check the sender’s email address carefully
+* Always look at the senders email address carefully

-Do not click on suspicious or unknown links
+* Don't click on links that seem suspicious or you don't know about

-Never share passwords or OTP with anyone
+* Never share your passwords or one-time passwords with anyone

-Use official apps or websites for banking
+* Use the apps or websites for banking